shikhar-omar/MNIST_Digit_Classification_SVM/README.md

 mapping data into a R<sup>N</sup> dimensional space(N being the number of the samples), space spanned by all the data points.
 So now all we want is to have mapping in a reasonably sized space so that we can apply a linear filter to it.
-As RBF kernel works well, it will be better to compute the mapping there and then use just a subset of that mapping and keeping the number of the sample same.This results in a approximation that is independent of the size of the dataset and this is what **Nystroem approximation method** is.This technique really speeds up the process as the training is done on a linear classifier but comes at a cost of little dip in the accuracy.
+As RBF kernel works well, it will be better to compute the mapping there and then use just a subset of that mapping and keeping the number of the sample same.This results in a approximation that is independent of the size of the dataset and this is what **Nystroem approximation method** does.This technique really speeds up the process as the training is done on a linear classifier but comes at a cost of little dip in the accuracy.